 - A brief discussion of the resources (faculty advisors, lab/computational facilities, funding, etc.) needed to pursue the research (two-page maximum)

 - GUIDELINES FOR RACKHAM INTERDISCIPLINARY STUDENT-INITIATED JOINT PHD STUDENTS

 The following guidelines apply only to those students who:

 - Have been accepted as a Pre-candidate in IOE and completed the IOE qualifying process.

 - Have been accepted as a Pre-candidate in another U-M doctoral program and completed appropriate sections of that program’s qualifying process.

 - Have received formal Rackham approval for a student-initiated joint PhD degree program.

 - Select an IOE advisor within four months of completing the IOE process.
 (In most cases, the advisor would eventually serve as a co-chair of the student’s Dissertation Committee.)

 - Demonstrate that at least four Rackham-eligible faculty are willing to serve as members of the Preliminary Examination Committee.
 At least two members must be IOE tenure-track faculty.
 Committee membership must be approved by the IOE Graduate Program Advisor and the Graduate Program Advisor from the other department.
 This committee must be nominated and approved within four months of completing the IOE Qualifying process.

-- The Committee evaluates the student’s performance on the Preliminary Exam and determines the outcome using the criteria established in Sections 1 and 3, above.
+- The committee evaluates the student’s performance on the preliminary exam and determines the outcome using the criteria established in Sections one and three, above.